Early

 early attachment; reviewing different temperament traits; and providing

-understanding the critical role of infant and toddler mental health, as well as
+for understanding the critical role of infant and toddler mental health, as

 Student Expectations